 The State boat launch at the north end of the lake can get extremely busy on a hot weekend day during the summer or even on a nice weeknight.
 That being said, the southern end of the lake generally features lighter boat traffic.
 If you fish this lake in the summer, it’s best to start early in the morning.
 The same can be said for the other Western Finger Lakes – especially Honeoye and Conesus Lakes.
 They have wall-to-wall cottages and plenty of jetskiis and other pleasure boaters.

 The lake trout in this lake average around 18″ to 20″.
 There are decent numbers of bigger fish around and a 30″+ laker isn’t out of the question.
 Most lake trout in this lake are hatchery fish – approximately 85%.
+A 29lb. monster lake trout was trolled up here, maybe 2 years ago during the annual derby that takes place here the weekend after Memorial Day.

 The water quality of this lake is kept top-notch and it shows in the taste of the fish.
 The lake trout here are just superb eating – as good as they get.
 There is a very proactive lake association and the water quality here is amongst the best in the Finger Lakes.